 Some quick math: the most decent Salesforce package suitable for small to mid-sized companies runs at $75 per user per month.
 Say, you have a team of 12 – that’s $900 per month and $10.800 annually.
 In 5 years – that’s $54.000.
 In 10 years – that’s over $100.000 spent on recurring payments you could have eliminated 5 years ago by choosing to build a custom CRM solution.

-Pre-made solution still require additional configuration.
+Pre-made solution still requires additional configuration.
 That means some overhead costs for IT support and regular maintenance – a few more thousands per year.

 Excessive staff training and management overheads should be another regular line in your budget.
 Pre-made products may be harder to understand at first for your team as they are unfamiliar with the proposed workflows.